Rootstocks are mysterious. They do their work hidden, underground. Yet, their influence on the trees above ground is real and measurable.

 Where to buy avocado trees on clonal rootstocks

-That being said, avocado trees on any clonal rootstock are difficult for a home grower to find.
-Most nurseries that propagate them only sell in quantity (usually a minimum of 20 trees).
+Avocado trees on clonal rootstocks are difficult for a home grower to find, unfortunately.
+Most nurseries that propagate them only sell in large quantities (usually a minimum of 20 trees).
 I hope this changes in the future, but that’s the reality as of now.
-The one nursery that I have experience with that sells avocado trees of many varieties on clonal rootstocks to home growers is Subtropica Nursery in Fallbrook, San Diego County.
+The one nursery that I have experience with that sells avocado trees on clonal rootstocks to home growers is Subtropica Nursery in Fallbrook, San Diego County.

-We don’t need to cut down our trees on seedling rootstocks just because trees on clonal rootstocks generally perform better in trials.
-All rootstock varieties originated as seedlings, and it’s even possible that you have a seedling rootstock under a tree in your yard that is better than any clonal — highly unlikely, but possible.
+All rootstock varieties originated as seedlings, and it’s possible that you have a seedling rootstock under a tree in your yard that is excellent like mine above.
+It might even be better than any known clonal.

 I don’t run ads on my Yard Posts because of your generous support.
 Thank you.